-In the late 1970s, Jane Mazzarella, a nurse working at Cleveland’s Women’s General Hospital, began to recognize the prevalence of substance abuse among her patients.
+In the late 1970s, Jayne Mazzarella, a nurse working at Cleveland’s Women’s General Hospital, began to recognize the prevalence of substance abuse among her patients.
 A strong advocate with ties to the recovery community, Ms. Mazzarella mustered the financial, political and grassroots support necessary to open a ten bed women’s halfway house in 1978 .
 Hitchcock was originally housed in a home on Magnolia Drive donated by the Hitchcock family.
 The need for expanded space and treatment options exploded throughout the 1980s with the advent of crack cocaine.
 Through the continuing efforts of Ms. Mazzarella and the agency’s board, staff and volunteers, the agency purchased the former St. Mary’s Seminary on Ansel Road in Cleveland’s near east side from the Cleveland Catholic Diocese in 1992.

 “Where Healing Begins” is much more than a slogan at Hitchcock Center for Women.
 It’s the way we go about our business, the business of helping women help themselves for a better life.

 This facility is comprised of over 200 rooms and totals more than 95,000 sq. feet.
 Ground was broken for the seminary by Bishop Shrembs in 1924 on an eleven-acre site, adjacent to University Circle.
 Built in the Spanish Mission architectural style with buff colored tapestry brick, it took nearly two years to complete the complex.
 Designed by Franz Werner, there were private rooms for 150 students as well as professors, classrooms, a refectory (dining room), kitchens, lounges, library and a gymnasium.
 The Chapel was dedicated in 1925.
 Architectural features of the building include: